Scotland Road Trip Itinerary (10 Days)

 First thing, we did the highly acclaimed tour of the city’s medieval underground street system.
 Named after the alleyway lying below the modern day street, the tour company is The Real Mary King’s Close.

-This tour must be pre-booked, and books up fast!
+This tour books up fast!
 I reserved ours months ahead– Get your tickets below:

 Powered by GetYourGuide